 This church is machined completely using CNC.
 It is made it two pieces—the church and the steeple—that go together with pins.
 The dimensioned drawings were done in a program called “Vellum.”
-They have a .VLM file extension and can be viewed by downloading a free utility called “Vellum Share” you can obtain at www.ashlar.com/products/share.
+They have a .VLM file extension and can be viewed by downloading a free utility called “Vellum Share,” which you can obtain at www.ashlar.com/products/share.
 There are versions for Windows and Macintosh.
-In some cases the drawings also show the holding fixtures.
+In some cases, the drawings also show the holding fixtures.
 The drawing files can be found in the Zip file linked below.

 I ran the G-code with TurboCnc 3.1a on my Sherline 5410 mill.
-After design and making the jigs I made a batch of 8 churches for Christmas 2003.
-I started the project early November 2003 and finished March 2004.
+After designing and making the jigs, I made a batch of 8 churches for Christmas 2003.
+I started the project in early November 2003 and finished in March 2004.
 A few months late for Christmas but well received nevertheless.
 Machining and handling time for the building and the steeple is about 6 hours each when done in a batch of 8.
 That is about 12 hours per church.
 The project was inspired by one page of a Home Shop Machinist magazine article that was sent to me by an acquaintance.
 The files needed to make the parts can be obtained by clicking on the file name CHURCH.ZIP to download a 354 Kb Zip file.
 One of the zipped files is called “SEQUENCE.TXT.”
 This file will explain the order in which the other files are run and what they do.

 CLICK HERE to open the CHURCH.ZIP files